carpentries/docs.carpentries.org/source/policies/coc/incident-response.md

   Team members, and those reports have the potential to rise to the level of harassment as defined by United States law, The Carpentries Executive Team must be made aware immediately.
-* If an EOR employee (non-U.S. based Core Team members) is involved, we may need to bring in the EOR for country-specific advice.
+* If a non-U.S. based Core Team members is involved, we may need to bring in the Employer of Record (EOR) for country-specific advice.
 * In cases involving Core Team members that are definitely not harassment, it is ok to handle through CoCc without involving the Executive Team.
 Examples of types of things that might be reported to the CoCc but that are not harassment are a workshop